Fahim-Muntashir/TypeScript_Assignment_1/README.md

 ### Any

-Actually any don't care about type safety and you can assign anything to it.The Typescript compailer won't complain about this.
+Actually any don't care about type safety and you can assign anything to it.The Typescript compailer won't complain about this.but Its uses is dont safe.

 ```
 let x:any=20;